 The above requirements may change based on the demands of clinical facilities.
 Please check with the SON for the most recent list of requirements.

 Students are required to provide their own transportation to clinical sites.
 They are also responsible for their portion of the cost of audio conferencing.
 Students must have access to a personal computer and reasonable Internet connectivity.
-All students are expected to have graduate-level writing and American Psychological Association (APA) referencing skills, as well as basic computer and typing skills prior to entry into the nursing program, for example:
+Prior to entry into the nursing program, students are expected to have graduate-level writing and American Psychological Association (APA) referencing skills, as well as basic computer and typing skills, for example:

-- Accessing and navigating the Internet/World Wide Web, and
+- Accessing and navigating the Internet/World Wide Web;

-- Basic understanding of hardware, software, and operating systems.
+- Have a basic understanding of hardware, software, and operating systems.

-Students enrolled in the Nursing Education Graduate Certificate program must make continuous progress toward completion of the certificate and remain in good standing with the SON.
+Students enrolled in the Graduate Certificate in Nursing Education must make continuous progress toward completion of the certificate and remain in good standing with the SON.
 Noncompliance with the good standing policy and academic progress expectations will result in probation and possible dismissal from the program.
 A detailed schematic of the SON academic good standing policy can be found in the SON Graduate Handbook.
 In order to remain in good standing, students must:

-- Maintain continuous registration each fall and spring semester until certificate is granted.
+- Maintain continuous registration each fall and spring semester until the certificate is granted;

-- Earn a minimum grade of 3.00 (B) in all required coursework.
+- Earn a minimum GPA of 3.00 (B) in all required coursework.

-A total of 15 credits is required for the certificate.*
+A total of 15 credits is required for the certificate.1

 Students need to have had an advanced pharmacology, pathophysiology and health assessment course in their original nursing master’s program; if their program did not include some or all of these courses, they may need to be taken for the graduate certificate.